 Support for international students

 Wherever you want to start your career - in the UK, your home country, or elsewhere - we can help you achieve your goals.
-That includes finding jobs, advice on immigration issues and English language support.

 We bring in a variety of employers and successful alumni to tell you the things only an insider would know about the world of work.
 Our Discovery events take place year-round and include talks, workshops and drop-ins with industry experts.